hopsoft/universalid/README.md

 ### Fingerprinting

-Each UID is fingerprinted adds as part of the serialization process.
+Each UID is fingerprinted as part of the serialization process.

 Fingerprints are comprised of the following components: